-We evaluate goodwill for impairment annually in the fourth quarter, and whenever events or changes in circumstances indicate it is more likely than not that the fair value of a reporting unit containing goodwill is less than its carrying amount.
+We evaluate goodwill for impairment annually as of December 31st, and whenever events or changes in circumstances indicate it is more likely than not that the fair value of a reporting unit containing goodwill is less than its carrying amount.
 The goodwill impairment test consists of a two-step process, if necessary.
 The first step is to compare the fair value of a reporting unit to its carrying value, including goodwill.
+We typically use discounted cash flow models to determine the fair value of a reporting unit is less than its carrying value, including goodwill.
 We typically use discounted cash flow models to determine the fair value of a reporting unit.
 The assumptions used in these models are consistent with those we believe hypothetical marketplace participants would use.
 If the fair value of the reporting unit is less than its carrying value, the second step of the impairment test must be performed in order to determine the amount of impairment loss, if any.
 The second step compares the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
 If the carrying amount of the reporting unit's goodwill exceeds its implied fair value, an impairment charge is recognized in an amount equal to that excess.
-There are no impairments as of March 31, 2017 (Successor) and December 31, 2016 (Successor).
+There are no impairments as of June 30, 2017 (Successor) and December 31, 2016 (Successor).

 We periodically evaluate whether the carrying value of property, equipment and intangible assets has been impaired when circumstances indicate the carrying value of those assets may not be recoverable.
 The carrying amount is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
 If the carrying value is not recoverable, the impairment loss is measured as the excess of the asset's carrying value over its fair value.
-There are no impairments as of March 31, 2017 (Successor) and December 31, 2016 (Successor).
+There are no impairments as of June 30, 2017 (Successor) and December 31, 2016 (Successor).